ntschutta/just-a-thought/content/abstract/and-not-or.md

 # Tags (optional).
 #   Set `tags = []` for no tags, or use the form `tags = ["A Tag", "Another Tag"]` for one or more tags.
-tags = ["keynote", "conference", "thinking", "architecture", "architect", "tribes" "trade-offs", "culture", "techniques"]
+tags = ["keynote", "conference", "thinking", "architecture", "architect", "tribes", "trade-offs", "culture", "techniques"]

 # Links (optional).
 url_pdf = ""